Vegetarian food

 How it is sold

 Now you know how to tell them apart, let's take a look at where to purchase them.
-Paneer can be easily made at home, but is also sold commonly sold in markets in India.
-Tofu can last longer, and it's widely sold as a processed food in most supermarkets nowadays.
-Tempeh is also sold in processed, packaged form in healthfood stores.
+Paneer can be easily made at home, but is also commonly sold in markets across India and in specialty stores around the world.
+Tofu can last longer, and it's widely sold as a processed food in most supermarkets nowadays, available in various forms to suit different recipes.
+Tempeh is also sold in processed, packaged form in health food stores and supermarkets, often in the refrigerated or frozen sections.

 Nutritional value

 A major part of Paneer is made up of protein, fat and carbohydrates.
-Tofu has more proteins, and is considered to be a healthier alternative to paneer.
-Tempeh is also high in calories, but also stores plenty of protein and fiber.
+It is a rich source of calcium and provides essential nutrients beneficial for bone health.
+Tofu has more proteins, and is considered to be a healthier alternative to paneer, particularly for those looking to reduce fat intake.
+It is also a good source of iron and contains all eight essential amino acids.
+Tempeh is also high in calories, but also stores plenty of protein and fiber, making it an excellent source of nutrition for those on plant-based diets.
+It is also rich in prebiotics, promoting gut health.

 If you want to read similar articles to What Is The Difference Between Tofu, Paneer And Tempeh, we recommend you visit our Food & drink category.